Screen Time Calculator

 AAP Guidelines

 Quality matters as much as quantity.
-Educational, interactive content > passive consumption.
+Educational, interactive content is strictly superior to passive consumption.

 Age Scenarios